GoateSo/RSATasks/README.md

 To submit a solution, message `@Pandas#0273` or `@ModMail#5460` with your solution as a lua file, code block, a pastebin, or any similar website thereof **(not as an image or a roblox place file)**

-For any issue with any of the test cases, templates, or descriptions you may have found, please also DM me (`@GoateSo#9628`) about it
+For any issue with any of the test cases/templates/descriptions you may have found, or for any suggestions you may have, please also DM me (`@GoateSo#9628`) about it.

 ## Directions: